StorkSMS/Stork-SMS-Dapp/docs/roadmap/roadmap-overview.md

 # Roadmap Overview

 Stork SMS is evolving rapidly to become the premier Web3 messaging platform.
-Our roadmap balances immediate user needs with revolutionary features that will define the future of decentralized communication.
+Our roadmap balances immediate user needs with advanced blockchain features that define the future of decentralized communication.

 ## Our Vision